 Insurance policies act as a safeguard against accidental but anticipated risks.
 Insurance policies allow businesses and individuals to navigate potential risks without the threat of financial ruin.

 A policy allows the policy holder to receive financial assistance for or protection from certain types of losses.
 The contract outlined in the policy determines the claims that the insurer is legally required to pay.

 There are several types of insurance policies.
 Some examples include health, home, life, and car.

-These are just a few of the forms used in the surplus lines industry.
+These are just a few examples of the forms used in the surplus lines industry.
 Surplus lines have several moving pieces.
-If you’d like more help understanding surplus lines forms or the industry in depth, read our blog about Players in the Surplus Lines Insurance Industry.
+If you’d like to understand surplus lines better, read our blog about Players in the Surplus Lines Insurance Industry.

 InsCipher is an insurtech company providing software and services that are revolutionizing inefficient insurance processes.
 Save your agency time and money by automating surplus lines compliance, filing, and reporting.
 Want to learn more?
 Request a free demo today!